cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 is no ambiguity regarding the sign of y.

 Exceptions: The only exceptional case is u == 0.
-Implementations must detect this case by testing whether u == 0 and setting u = 1 if so.
+Implementations MUST detect this case by testing whether u == 0 and setting u = 1 if so.

 Operations: